-Explores the theory and research related to information-processing, focusing on attention, perception, memory storage and information retrieval.
-Also highlights work in artificial intelligence and cognitive neuroscience which serves to describe and explain cognitive processes.
+Explores the theory and research related to human information-processing, focusing on attention, perception, memory storage and information retrieval.

 PSYCH 172 DEVELOPMENTAL PSYCHOLOGY

 Surveys human development while emphasizing the changes occurring throughout the lifespan as well as examining the physical, emotional, cognitive, and social growth of infants, toddlers, preschoolers, schoolchildren, adolescents, and adults.